Cross Country Skiing in Mammoth Lakes

 Once past the first 1/3 mile, you have a couple of miles of rolling terrain and then a short climb to the vista point.

-The Inyo National Forest also has a complete winter trail system that you can use for FREE.
+The Inyo National Forest also features a comprehensive winter trail system that is available for unrestricted use.
 They offer up what we call the Blue Diamond System.

-The trails outside the Shady Rest area are un-groomed and can offer up some great skiing when conditions are right.
+The trails outside the Shady Rest area are ungroomed, but they can offer great skiing when conditions are right.

 Check with the Mammoth Lakes Visitor Center for the most current report on these trails before you head out.